Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Wood chip needs to be turned regularly to reduce the risk of spontaneous ignition occurring.

-• Use good quality pellets with a low dust content and good mechanical durability.
+• Use good-quality pellets with a low dust content and good mechanical durability.

-• Ensure zones are created to contain dust within the fuel store so that it cannot escape between the fuel store and boiler room.
+• Ensure zones are created to contain dust within the fuel store so that it cannot escape between the fuel store and the boiler room.
 In some situations, an explosion relief panel may be appropriate.

-• All plant and equipment must be inspected, serviced and maintained as per the manufacturer’s recommendations.
+• All plant and equipment must be inspected, serviced, and maintained as per the manufacturer’s recommendations.

 Health and safety for biomass boilers